harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/cd-steps/ticketing-systems/create-jira-issues-in-cd-stages.md

 ## Add Issue fields

 In Jira fields, you can select specific fields within a Jira issue.
-For example, [multi value](https://support.atlassian.com/jira-cloud-administration/docs/custom-fields-types-in-company-managed-projects/) fields to allow users to select multiple options from a drop-down list.

-For more information on custom fileds, go to [Jira custom fields](https://support.atlassian.com/jira-cloud-administration/docs/custom-fields-types-in-company-managed-projects/).
+For more information on custom fields, go to [Jira custom fields](https://support.atlassian.com/jira-cloud-administration/docs/custom-fields-types-in-company-managed-projects/).

 Review the [limitations section](#limitations) to know more about the supported issue fields and limitations.